thewander02/thewander02/README.md

 ###

-<p align="left">A passionate FullStack developer from America<br><br>- 🔭 I’m working as a Lead Fullstack Engineer @pyro inc   - ⚡ In my free time i make websites and gmod addons</p>
+<p align="left">A passionate FullStack developer from America<br><br>- 🔭 I’m working as a Lead Fullstack Engineer.
+In my free time i make websites and gmod addons</p>

 ###